 When it comes to children with Asperger’s or High-Functioning Autism, behaviors generally occur for the following reasons:

-- Obtain or avoid sensory
+- Trying to receive or avoid certain sensory experiences

 For example, if a child is crying because he wants the candy and you said “no,” then the function of behavior would be to obtain a tangible (i.e. candy).
 However, if the child screams and runs out the door instead of executing a particular action, we can make the guess that the function of the behavior is to avoid an activity.